 - Clear around your home a minimum of 100′ by reducing the amount of brush and small trees

 - All remaining trees in the 100′ defensible space should be limbed up a minimum of 6′

 - If you have a lot of property, begin by thinning the underbrush and vegetation with mechanical mastication which increases your defensible space as well as beautifies your property, and creates usable space.

 - Due to the massive increase in bark beetles killing trees in our area, it is recommended to remove infested trees ASAP! to reduce the spread.

 Below is a before and after of a project.
-If you would like more information and get a free estimate on Land Clearing & Wildfire Prevention we would love to help you.
+Learn more about Land Clearing & Wildfire Prevention on our website, or contact us.